 'Programming... struggling with an obstinate system that can do what you want but only if you can figure out the right thing to say to it.' - Will Crowther

-Programming can be immensely frustrating (computers are so literal-minded) but also immensely satisfying when you see your little creation running on the screen, fast, tight and bug-free (which always takes about ten times longer than you think it will ).
-It's just cool telling the computer what to do for a change.
+Programming can be immensely frustrating but also immensely satisfying when you see your little creation running on the screen, fast, tight and bug-free (which always takes about ten times longer than you think it will ).
+It's just cool telling the computer what to do for a change, plus the joy of creation and intellectual exercise.

 Click on the programs below to get started.
 All are ZIPped Windows executables that can be run straight away (no installing).
 There are also links to the source code.
-These are real simple little programs, just for fun.
+These are real simple little programs, just for a bit of fun.
 I make no claims to be a coding wizard!

 Here are some programs I've written in Visual Basic 6 .
-My VB6 Notes may be interesting to any VB6 programmers out there.
+My VB6 Notes may be of interest to any VB6 programmers out there.

 The programs below are written in my favourite language, BBC BASIC .
 Originally designed for Acorn machines like the BBC Micro.
-Any kid who went to school in the 1980s may be vaguely familiar with it.
+Any kid who went to school in the 1980s will probably be familiar with them.
 You can even get a version for Windows!
-A well designed, well structured, easy to learn programming language, highly recommended if you fancy the idea of having a go at programming but may have been a bit daunted by the complexity of languages like C++ or even Visual Basic.NET.
+A well designed, well structured, easy to learn programming language, recommended if you fancy the idea of having a go at programming but may feel a bit daunted by the complexity of languages like C++, Java or even Visual Basic.NET.
 I also have some BBC BASIC notes.